 Practicum (SPHL 9980)

-All GCHB MD/MPH students must complete a 200-hour field practicum during the MD/MPH Rotation, for which they will register in the SOM during their T3 or T4 year.
+All SBPS MD/MPH students must complete a 200-hour field practicum during the MD/MPH Rotation, for which they will register in the SOM during their T3 or T4 year.

-All students must complete a Culminating Experience.
+All students must complete an Integrative Learning Experience (ILE) (formerly culminating experience) that demonstrates the synthesis of foundational and concentration competencies.
 For CHS, the experience is a Public Health Analysis, an in-depth written report that considers a topic of relevance to public health practice.
 It involves a thorough review of the literature, discussion, and recommendations for public health policy and practice.

 The flexibility in course selection requires that each student must document fulfillment of program competencies.
 Students must meet with their advisor prior to starting the program, during the first semester and at least once a semester thereafter.
 By the end of the first semester, the student and advisor complete a program plan to meet the application learning objectives.
 The program plan is reviewed regularly and modified as necessary.
 At the regular meetings, student and their advisor assesses progress toward competencies.
 Student must compile a portfolio with papers, projects, presentations and other work demonstrating program competencies.